Hospitality Tech as a Service

 Near-field technology for wireless data transfer senses technology nearby your device.
 This ensures communication without needing an internet connection.

 Face scanners are helpful to verify the identity of guests.
-Hence, check-in and access to the dining room for breakfast is much easier.
+Hence, check-in and access to the dining room for breakfast are much easier.